-Airbnb Insurance Policy: What Is Covered?
+Airbnb Insurance Policy: What Is Covered by AirCover?

 That means that you’ll be able to focus on providing your guests with the best experience, and that requires some time and effort.
 But with software tools like Hospitable, you can automate most of your processes and ensure perfect personalized communication with your guests to make them happy.

 All your STR business in one convenient window

 Airbnb’s free Host Liability Insurance is a liability insurance program that is available to hosts globally.
 That means it generally applies first regardless of other insurance policies you may have.

 Host Protection insurance covers injury or property damage claims made against you by guests or other third parties (for example, neighbors).
 It may provide up to USD 1,000,000 in liability coverage for a host’s legal responsibility when the host is sued for something that went wrong during an Airbnb stay.
 People who help you run your short-term rental business, such as co-hosts and cleaners, are also included in this coverage.

 Potential scenarios when you may need this insurance could be when a guest is injured during their stay, thinks you’re responsible for that and decides to take legal action against you.
 Or it may happen when your guest accidentally damages your neighbor’s property, and the neighbor takes action against you.
 Liability insurance also applies when guests’ belongings get damaged or stolen while they are staying in your rental property.